Complete Guide to Gold: Differences between 18k Yellow, White, and Rose Gold

 18-karat red gold is an alloy of 750 parts fine gold and a quarter part copper.
 To give it a more pinkish hue, the alloy is made up of 50 thousandths of fine silver and 200 parts copper.
 To lighten the tone, the alloy is varied by adding a little more silver and less copper.

-In 18-karat white gold, we find 750 parts fine gold, between 100 and 160 parts palladium, and the remainder fine silver.
+In 18-karat white gold we find 750 parts of fine gold, between 100 and 160 parts of palladium and the rest of fine silver.

-All pieces must be hallmarked, meaning they must bear a 750 stamp (equivalent to the proportion of fine gold).
-This applies to all precious metals, regardless of their percentage of pure gold.
-Therefore, the hallmark will vary depending on the karat.
+All pieces must be hallmarked, meaning they must bear a 750 stamp (equivalent to the proportion of pure gold).
+This applies to all precious metals, regardless of their percentage of pure gold, so the stamp will vary depending on the karat.